Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Methodology

 \subsubsection{Sampling strategies}

-Figure~\ref{fig:active_learning_schema} shows that after the surrogate model generates the predictions for the whole thief dataset, a sampling strategy is used to select samples.
-The chosen strategy is run on each round to select a subset of samples from the predicted thief dataset.
+Figure~\ref{fig:active_learning_schema} shows that a sampling strategy is used to select samples after the surrogate model generates the predictions for the whole thief dataset.
+In each round, the chosen strategy is run to select a subset of samples from the predicted thief dataset.

 The sampling strategy aims to find those samples that would provide the most value for the next training iteration when asking the target model to label them.
 These samples are expected to better map the decision boundary for the surrogate model.
-Good sampling strategies may improve the performance of the surrogate model, and they also decrease the number of queries used from the query budget.
+Good sampling strategies may improve the surrogate model's performance and decrease the number of queries used from the query budget.
 The sampling strategies used and compared were:

 \begin{enumerate} \item \textbf{Random sampling} selects $n$ samples randomly, following a uniform distribution. \item \textbf{Entropy sampling} selects the top $n$ samples with the highest Shannon entropy calculated over the predictions. \item \textbf{Entropy$+$k-medoids} selects a subset of 10,000 samples from the thief dataset based on entropy (as previously explained) and then splits the subset into $k$ clusters using k-medoids.
 The $k$ centers are then selected as query samples.
 The motivation was that the entropy sampling provides data samples close to the decision boundary but not necessarily diversified.
 This strategy is a contribution of our paper and is inspired by the "entropy+k-center" algorithm~\cite{pal2020activethief}.
 A major difference is that they perform the k-center algorithm over the prediction vectors while we use k-medoids over the data points. \item \textbf{MC dropout+Entropy} is a combination of Monte Carlo dropout~\cite{gal2016dropout, beluch2018power} and entropy sampling.
 First, we use MC dropout with 20 neural network forward passes to retrieve prediction vectors for the thief dataset.
 Then we perform entropy sampling on the vector averages.
 MC dropout has not been used before for model stealing attacks, and it is tested for the first time in this paper. \end{enumerate}